 SurfaceID is an industrial design and mechanical engineer consulting firm located in Montreal, QC, Canada.
 Over the past 12 years, we have acquired vast experiences spanning many industries.
 Medical, domestic appliances, sporting goods and LCD displays—we can really do it all.

 We draw sketches, we build prototypes.
 We understand what it is to start with an idea and carry it all the way to product manufacturing.
-If you have such an idea, reach out!
+Have an idea for a new invention?
+Reach out!
 With strong focus on transparency, our Montreal industrial design team will gladly discuss any of your product development needs.

 We develop products, all the way through.